-Retirement Senior Communities are oriented toward an active lifestyle, although "active" is not a criteria.
+Retirement Senior Communities are oriented toward an active lifestyle, although "active" is not a criterion.
 Enriched with choices and opportunities of how to fill your days seems to be.
 Communities usually have a minimum age restriction of 55 for at least one of the residents.
 Sometimes the age minimum is 60 or 62.
-If it is 62 then all occupants must be at least that age.
+If it is 62, then all occupants must be at least that age.
 Check resident restrictions before purchasing.

 The average age of residents in a retirement community may rise as the community ages.
-In a well established retirement community, as the community matures, the average age of residents rises.
+In a well-established retirement community, as the community matures, the average age of residents rises.
 The average age of new buyers, however, may continue to be in the early 60's.

-Adult Retirement Communities may offer golf, tennis, swimming pools, hiking and biking trails, exercise rooms and a variety of clubs and interest groups.
+Adult Retirement Communities may offer golf, tennis, swimming pools, hiking and biking trails, exercise rooms, and a variety of clubs and interest groups.
 They may be located in a resort region or a University town and offer the enriched lifestyle of the resort or the University.

-Statistics show that at the larger, recreational oriented communities the average new buyer age is in the early 60's with an annual income above $35,000 per year.
+Statistics show that at the larger recreational-oriented communities, the average new buyer age is in the early 60's with an annual income above $35,000 per year.